JordanFlood/JordanFlood/README.md

 ## 🔗 **Connect & Collaborate:**

 I'm always open to connecting with fellow data enthusiasts or anyone intrigued by the power of analytics.
-Whether you're in Ireland, Spain, or anywhere else in the world, let's chat about data, technology, and everything in between!
+Let's chat!

 ## 💻 Tech Stack: